 How does it work?

 - This process is completely confidential between your school and our Hub representative.
-We use the recommendations from each review to plan and develop our response to school needs.
+We use the recommendations from each review to plan and develop our response to school needs

-What are the aims?
+What are the benefits?

-- To identify manageable objectives for moving forward
+- Manageable, tailored objectives for moving forward

 Get in touch What is a Music Hub What can we do for you?